 While some of these foods do naturally contain thiamine in their whole, unprocessed form, a lot of the foods’ natural vitamins are lost during the refining process and therefore must be added back in after.
 In products where thiamine is added to the food synthetically, you will usually see the words “enriched” or “fortified.”
 Unlike processed products, whole foods like nuts, beans and seeds naturally contain a high amount of thiamine

 What is a good source of thiamine if you’re a vegetarian or vegan (you avoid eating meat)?
 Most fruits and vegetables do not provide very high amounts of thiamine, although some like peas and tomatoes do contain low or moderate amounts.
 Other kinds like asparagus, potatoes, mushrooms, romaine lettuce, spinach, Brussels sprouts and eggplant include small amounts of B vitamins like thiamine, so when you consume high amounts of these you are getting a good dose.
-If you avoid meat and organs meats, the best way to get enough thiamine is to regularly eat yeast, sea vegetables, nuts, seeds and beans/legumes (I recommend soaking/sprouting them first).

 Can you overdose on vitamin B1?
 In other words, in very high amounts, is thiamine poisonous?